Black Card: A Novel by Chris L. Terry (Pre-Order)

 Pre-orders will ship August 1, 2019

-With dark humor, Chris L. Terry’s Black Card is an uncompromising examination of American identity.
+Chris L. Terry’s Black Card is an uncompromising examination of American identity.
 In an effort to be “black enough,” a mixed-race punk rock musician indulges his own stereotypical views of African American life by doing what his white bandmates call “black stuff.”
 After remaining silent during a racist incident, the unnamed narrator has his Black Card revoked by Lucius, his guide through Richmond, Virginia, where Confederate flags and memorials are a part of everyday life.

 ABOUT THE AUTHOR:

 CHRIS L. TERRY was born in 1979 to an African American father and an Irish American mother.
-He has an MA in English from Virginia Commonwealth University and a creative writing MFA from Columbia College Chicago.
+He has an BA in English from Virginia Commonwealth University and a creative writing MFA from Columbia College Chicago.
 Terry’s debut novel, Zero Fade, was named a Best Book of the Year by Slate and Kirkus Reviews.
 Terry lives in Los Angeles with his family.